 There are three types of courts-martial: summary, special, and general.
+By Department of the Air Force policy, members tried before any court-martial have the right to be represented by defense counsel, free of charge.
 Trial by summary court-martial provides a simple procedure, with the consent of an accused, for prompt resolution of charges against enlisted members alleged to have engaged in minor incidents of misconduct.
-The summary court-martial consists of one commissioned officer, typically a judge advocate, who receives the evidence and determines whether the Airman is guilty or not guilty.
-The maximum punishment a summary court-martial may impose is considerably less than a special or general court-martial and is reduced more if the accused is above the grade of E-4.
+The summary court-martial consists of one commissioned officer who receives the evidence and determines whether the Airman or Guardian is guilty or not guilty.
+The maximum punishment a summary court-martial may impose is considerably less than a special or general court-martial and is further restricted if the accused is above the grade of E-4.
 No summary court-martial may impose a sentence that includes death, a punitive discharge, or more than one month confinement.

-A special court-martial is the intermediate level court-martial presided over by a military judge and has jurisdiction to hear cases against both officer and enlisted Airmen accused of violating the UCMJ.
-There is a sub-type of special court-martial called a special court-martial by military judge alone, at which an accused is tried by a military judge alone and does not have the right to a panel of military members, but the maximum punishment authorized is confinement of six months and forfeiture of two-thirds pay per month for six months, and the lesser punishments authorized in the standard special court-martial.
-An accused brought before a standard special court-martial is guaranteed certain rights, to include the right to counsel and the right to select either a trial by military judge sitting alone, similar to a bench trial, trial consisting of a panel of military members, similar to a jury.
-The maximum punishment authorized by a special court-martial is one year of confinement, forfeiture of two-thirds pay per month for one year, a bad-conduct discharge, and certain lesser punishments (e.g., a reprimand, hard labor without confinement, restriction, reduction in rank and, if appropriate, a fine).
-A commissioned officer may not be reduced in rank, sentenced to confinement or dismissed from the service by a special court-martial.
+A special court-martial is the intermediate level court-martial presided over by a military judge and has jurisdiction to hear cases against both officer and enlisted Airmen and Guardians accused of violating the UCMJ.
+There is a sub-type of special court-martial called a special court-martial by military judge alone (also known as a limited special court-martial), at which an accused is tried by a military judge alone and does not have the right to a panel of military members, but the maximum punishment authorized is confinement of six months and forfeiture of two-thirds pay per month for six months, as well as any lesser punishments authorized in the standard special court-martial.
+An accused brought before a standard special court-martial has the right to select either a trial by military judge sitting alone, or trial consisting of a panel of four military members.
+An enlisted member is entitled to have at least one-third of the panel be enlisted members.
+The maximum punishment authorized by a special court-martial is one year confinement, forfeiture of two-thirds pay per month for one year, a bad-conduct discharge, and certain lesser punishments (e.g., a reprimand, hard labor without confinement, restriction, reduction in rank and, if appropriate, a fine).
+A commissioned officer may not be reduced in rank, sentenced to confinement, or dismissed from the service by a special court-martial.